NobelSuhendra/NobelSuhendra/README.md

 - Founding Member, Teacher of Mathsketeers (Math Club), a club with the goal of helping struggling students in preparation for the iGCSE examination

-- Best Overall Student for 7 consecutive years (Starting from AY 2014-2015)

 - Vice Chair of Logistics and Finance, Vice Chair of Operations, and Committe Chair of the NationalHigh Student Council

 - Head of Community Support Projects Committee of the International Junior Honour Society Student-led Council